HISTORY OF THE BAND

 The band has come a long way from its beginnings to this day, from self-released EPs to platinum records, from small bar gigs to large venues around the world, from a trio to a quartet, from ambitious young musicians to accomplished and fulfilled artists!

 The band's story began in 1997 with a group of friends in Battle, southern England.
-After a difficult first few years, the tide turned in 2002 when they were spotted by the independent label Fierce Panda, who signed their first contract.
-The first single 'Everybody's changing' was released, followed by 'This is the last time', which was well received.
-This allowed the band to increase their radio play and concerts, and to sign with the Island label of the "major" Universal.
-The year 2004 was the year of consecration for Keane, with the release of the album 'Hopes and Fears' which brought them success in the UK and around the world.
-The requests and tours followed and everything was going well for the band.
+After a difficult first few years, the tide turned in 2002 when they were spotted by independent label Fierce Panda, who signed them to their first contract.
+The first single, "Everybody's changing", was released, followed by "This is the last time", to positive reviews.
+This led to more radio play and concerts, and the band was signed to Universal's Island label.
+2004 was the year of consecration for Keane, with the release of the album "Hopes and Fears", which brought them success in the UK and around the world.
+With a steady stream of requests and tours, everything was looking up for the band.

-Without taking time to catch their breath, Keane released their second album 'Under the Iron Sea' in 2006, whose darker feel echoed the difficult times Keane were going through at the time, linked to singer Tom Chaplin's drug problems.
-Subsequent touring and singles production were impacted but the band managed to turn things around and ended 2007 with a triumphant arena tour of the UK.
-This time the band took time to rest and relax and two years later released their third album 'Perfect Symmetry'.
+Without taking the time to catch their breath, Keane released their second album "Under the iron sea" in 2006, whose darker touch echoed the difficult times Keane were going through at the time, linked to singer Tom Chaplin's drug problems.
+Subsequent tours and singles production were affected, but the band managed to turn things around and ended 2007 with a triumphant arena tour of the UK.
+This time around, the band took time out to rest, and 2 years later released their third album, Perfect Symmetry.

 In 2013, the band released its first Best-Of album and went on a short tour.
 But the quartet is a bit out of breath.
 Jesse became a father for the second time, Tom wanted to release a solo album...
 So it was by mutual agreement that the band decided to take a "long break", in order to develop their personal and artistic lives.